What Does It Mean to Be An Escrow Agent?

 When a buyer and a seller want to ensure satisfaction, they can appoint an arbiter.
 When the buyer pays, their money is held in a separate account called an ‘escrow’.
 When the product arrives or the service is rendered, the buyer can declare if all was delivered as promised.
 If so: the arbiter is asked to release payment.

-This arbiter is called and ‘escrow agent’.
+This arbiter is called an ‘escrow agent’.

 As an agent, your task is simple: ensure both parties are satisfied with their order and that the agreed upon payment is provided.
-In most cases: it’s as simple as checking your DMs and clicking a button.
+In most cases, it’s as simple as checking your DMs and clicking a button.

 How Are Escrow Agents Appointed?